 I am a member of the The Society for Existential Analysis (SEA) and The International Integrative Psychotherapy Association (IIPA), The Suffolk Association of Counsellors and am a registered member of the BACP.
 I also hold memberships for The International Association of Neuro Linguistic Programming and Coaching (IANLPC) and The International Alliance of Holistic Therapists (IAHT)

 I have experience with a diverse range of clients including (but not limited to) those with addiction, anxiety, relationship issues, family issues, work related stress, abuse, self harm, depression (including male), low self-esteem, betrayal and gender identity, alongside many others.
 I am experienced in working with people of different ages (18 to 90+), cultures, sexual orientation and ethnicity.

 Alongside Ipswich Counselling I have worked in a voluntary counselling position for a number of organisations which has enhanced my depth of experience and knowledge whilst also reinforcing my belief that all people are valuable.
 In private practice this philosophy underpins my approach and the relationship we build recognises we are both human beings, and honours our individuality, sameness and difference.

 I recently worked as a volunteer counsellor for a large mental health charity.
 The service aims to provide the opportunity to talk about day to day difficulties such as relationship and family problems or personal crisis and, at the same time, help to resolve situations using the client’s own insight and resources.
-In addition I have worked for over three years at Iceni Ipswich which has included working with substance misusers and their family members.
-I have also helped set up the LGBT counselling service in Suffolk and currently co-ordinate the counselling provision.
+In addition I worked for over three years at Iceni Ipswich which included working with substance misusers and their family members.
+I have also helped set up the LGBT counselling service in Suffolk and co-ordinated the counselling provision for over two years.
 Within this role I have been involved with a number of clients who are questioning or coming to terms with a different identity.
 I am currently undertaking bereavement training with CRUSE.